edjw/edjw.github.io/_posts/2018-01-02-how-often-is-1st-january-a-monday.md

 # From the year 1 AD to 9999

 Just to test that a bit further I tried it from 1AD to the year 9999 as well.
-(9999 is the maximum year Python has in its standard library.)
+(9999 is the maximum year Python can work with in its standard library.)
 The results are as good as exactly the same.

 | Day of week | Times 1st Jan has been X day | Avg years to wait |
 | --- | :---: | :---: |